 140 00 Prague 4, Czechia

-Planes: Prague's Václav Havel Airport (PRG) is well connected to the conference venue via the public transport system.
+Planes: Prague's Václav Havel Airport (PRG) is well connected to the conference and sprints venue via the public transport system.

 Trains: please refer to the Czech Railways (České dráhy) website for timetables, bookings and ticket prices.